WCPA (AM): 1980s: Progressive divestiture

 In the late 1980s, Progressive decided to reduce its footprint and sold their properties in State College and Indiana, both in Pennsylvania.
 Sales of both stations generated close to $5 million by the end of the decade.
 With this new capital, Progressive decided to put a sizable investment into WCPA's future.
 Prior to 1990, it had been a single-tower non-directional daytime-only AM station operating at a thousand watts.

 Progressive successfully applied for a construction permit to build a new transmitter and tower site.
 Two new towers were built for a directional-antenna pattern that would allow the station to operate at more than double its current power during the day, with nighttime power at 500 watts.
 The low dial position allowed WCPA to be heard clearly at night throughout Clearfield County, and parts of Centre County.

 WCPA today

 Until 2010, WCPA, along with WQYX, operated at 110 Healy Street in downtown Clearfield.
 In October 2006, Progressive Publishing sold WCPA and WQYX to First Media, owners of WOWQ in DuBois, for $750,000.
 On May 1, 2010, WCPA/WQYX held a "yard sale" to liquidate its 30-year collection of 45s and albums, as well as electronics, office supplies, etc., in preparation for the demolition of the building.
 The offices/studios were then co-located with WOWQ and WZDB in DuBois.
-Effective January 3, 2017, First Media sold WCPA, WOWQ, WQYX, WZDB, and WZDD to Southern Belle, LLC for $4.5 million.
+Effective January 3, 2017, First Media sold WCPA, WOWQ, WQYX, WZDB, and WZDD to Seven Mountains Media for $4.5 million.